A cluster realization of $U_q(\mathfrak{sl_n})$ from quantum character varieties: Cluster realization of the -matrix

-Now we can see that under the action of $P \circ \Ad_\Kc$, the initial cluster $\Xc$ of the quiver $\Zc_n$ is transformed into a different cluster $\Xc'$ with the underlying quiver isomorphic to $\Zc_n$.
-At the same time, $\M_N$ also turns $\Xc$ into $\Xc'$, but the corresponding quiver is $\Zc'_n$.
-Since there are no nontrivial automorphisms of the quiver $\Zc_n$ fixing the frozen variables, we conclude that the permutation $\sigma$ satisfies~\eqref{Cartan-mut}. \end{proof}
+which yields the desired formula.
+In particular, for all frozen variables $X$, we see that $M_N(X) = P\circ\Ad_{\mathcal{K}}(X)$.
+Thus, the algebra homomorphism $M_{N}^{-1}\circ P \circ \Ad_\Kc\colon\Zc_n\rightarrow\Zc'_n$ is given by a coordinate permutation of cluster variables which fixes all frozen variables.
+Since there are no nontrivial automorphisms of the quivers $\Zc_n$ and $\Zc'_n$ fixing the frozen variables, we conclude that the permutation $\sigma$ must satisfy the equation~\eqref{Cartan-mut}. \end{proof}